 Overcoming A Victim Mentality

-In our society, and particularly in the world of addiction and recovery, a victim mentality is quite widespread.
 Each person is created by God with a need for intimacy, both with Him and with others.
 People with a victim mentality struggle with emotional intimacy in relationships and they often have no idea why.
-What is going on?
-They repeatedly sabotage life and relationships by their way of thinking and believing.
+What’s going on?
+A person with a victim mentality continually sabotages life and relationships by their way of thinking and believing.
+What is the root of that mindset?

-The Bible tells us: whatever is in your heart determines what you say.
+whatever is in your heart determines what you say.
 (Matt.
 12:34b NLT)

 God says, I have swept away your sins like a cloud.
 I have scattered your offenses like the morning mist.
 Oh, return to me, for I have paid the price to set you free.
 (Isaiah 44:22 NLT)